-The scheme has an estimated value of greater than £350,000.
-As such, a SWMP will be partially completed by the Design Engineer.
+A SWMP will be partially completed by the Design Engineer and then will be issued to the Contractor to complete the contract delivery section.
 The SWMP will provide details of the following:

-- The quantity and type of waste that will be produced. - How waste will be minimised, reused, recycled, recovered, or otherwise diverted from landfill. - How materials that cannot be reused, recycled, or recovered will be removed from site and consigned, transported and disposed of in full accordance with all relevant UK legislation material assets and waste throughout the construction period are therefore assessed to be temporary, negligible adverse in magnitude.
-Upon completion of the works, no residual impacts are anticipated on materials or waste.
+- The quantity and type of waste that will be produced. - How waste will be minimised, reused, recycled, recovered, or otherwise diverted from landfill. - How materials that cannot be reused, recycled, or recovered will be removed from site and consigned, transported and disposed of in full accordance with all relevant UK legislation.